druckmax/javascript_Notes/Advanced_DOM_and_Events/events.md

 document.querySelector('.nav__link').addEventListener('click', function (e) {
   this.style.backgroundColor = randomColor();
   console.log('LINK', e.target); // returns the a element
-  console.log(e.currentTarget); // returns the a element
-  console.log(e.currentTarget === this); // true
+  console.log(e.currentTarget); // returns the a element(the element the handler is attached to) console.log(e.currentTarget === this); // true

   // Stop propagation: BAD PRACTICE